The Origin as you probably know both regarding the Music and the Dance Bachata, is the Dominican Republic in the Caribbean.

 Notice that most "Bachata" danced in the Western World is not danced like the original Dominican Bachata but is actually a misunderstood version of the original basic steps without syncopations moving sideways only (not the original box structure) including the vuelta also walking sideways or forward while turning (not turned on the spot as one do in the original dance) and then added dance techniques from other dances and styling from Sport Dance.

-The latest contrivance in this Salsa-School-Bachata from the Western World is coming from Striptease having the ladies fondle themselves to look more sensual for the dance partner or the bystanders, but do we really want this artificial pretended sensuality on the social dance floor?
-Shouldn't the sensuality on the social dance floor be the real deal and about charisma, personality and interaction together with natural beautiful smooth controlled body movement and real naturally playfulness?
+The latest contrivance in this Salsa-Dance-School-Bachata from the Western World is coming from Striptease having the ladies fondle themselves to look more sensual for the dance partner or the bystanders, but do we really want this artificial pretended sensuality on the social dance floor?
+Shouldn't the sensuality on the social dance floor be the real deal and not a strip act?
+Shouldn't it be based on charisma, personality and interaction together with natural beautiful smooth controlled body movement and naturally playfulness?

 "Ignorance leads to de-evolution, only know how leads to evolution" - Frank E